 1 – 1″ x 4″ Board – The board should be at least as long as the total of the height of both sides of the box plus the width of the box.

-1 – Single board that is wide enough and tall enough to entirely cover the front of the box.
+1 – Single board that is wide enough and tall enough to act as the cover for the front of the box.

 2 – Small blocks of wood to brace the corners